feredean/node-api-starter/README.md

 | jest.config.js           | Used to configure Jest running tests written in TypeScript                                    |
 | package.json             | File that contains npm dependencies as well as [build scripts](#what-if-a-library-isnt-on-definitelytyped)                          |
 | tsconfig.json            | Config settings for compiling server code written in TypeScript                               |

+## Import path workaround

+> module names are considered resource identifiers, and are mapped to the output as they appear in the source

+As a result the import paths will be copied over to the compiled js require paths.
+The compiled code will not work since the tsconfig options are not ported over.
+The Typescript compiler does not want to become a build tool.
+Normally in frontend projects this is taken care of by build tools such as webpack.
+There are packages that can solve this problem, more on this issue and possible solutions can be found in <https://github.com/microsoft/TypeScript/issues/10866>.

+The approach chosen for this project is to:

+1. Add a NODE_PATH env variable that points to the dist folder.
+The path will be taken from an env variable in the system.
+For deployment we will later set the path in the Dockerfile after copying over the dist.

+    ```json
+        "watch-node": "NODE_PATH=$STARTER_PATH nodemon dist/server.js"
+    ```

+2. Let the compiler know to look in the src folder for modules.

+    ```json
+    {
+        ...
+        "paths": {
+        "*": [
+            "src/*",
+            "node_modules/*",
+            "src/types/*"
+        ]
+        }
+    }
+    ```

 ## TypeScript Node Starter